Preston-Landers/speakur-discussion/README.md

   I would like to support a self-contained user registration system which uses Firebase Simple Auth.

+* Page fails to load on Firefox with Adblock

+  The Adblock+ plugin seems to trip over the social icons provided with Polymer.
+It causes the page to not load.
+  Temporary workaround is to disable Adblock+ on that page/domain.
+There are no ads present.

 * FIREBASE WARNING: resumeSession() was canceled: Auth token is expired.